wolfiestyle/LuaTwit/README.md

         oauth_token_secret= "<token_secret>",
     }

-The twitter client is created by the method `luatwit.new`:
+The twitter client is created by the method `luatwit.api.new`:

-    local client = luatwit.new(keys)
+    local client = luatwit.api.new(keys)

 Use this object to do API calls.
 The argument names are checked against the definitions in `luatwit.resources`: